Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 npx --no -- commitlint --edit
 ```

-> P.S: No need to worry if the content of both files already match what you're supposed to add as instructed above.
+> P.S: No need to worry, if the content of both files already match what you're supposed to add as instructed above.
+If so, simply ignore updating them.

 2c.
 Pull in the mongodb and postgresql docker images